twisted-nematic57/AMSPlusPlus/sendkey/README.txt

 popup, or dialog is active.
 I don't know why, and if you think you can fix this issue then feel free to email me at `twisted.nematic57@gmail.com`.

+DISCLAIMER: The author(s) of this program do not claim responsibility for any damages that may arise as the result of the transmission, execution, archival, or compression of this program.
+It has not caused any damage to any of the calculators it's been tested on, but do not blame us if you suffer from any issues.
+You have been warned.

 III.
-MORE INFORMATION
+THE DEVELOPMENT PROCESS

 Many thanks to Samuel Stearley for his "sendString" project.
 It contains an included utility, "moveleft", that was used as the base of this tool.
 Basically, it was hardcoded to send a left arrow keypress to the OS.
-Surely I had to figure out a way to extend it to press any key, it couldn't possibly be that hard...
+Surely I could figure out a way to extend it to press any key, it couldn't possibly be that hard...

 I am scared of coding my own assembly and possibly screwing up a $160 device, so